-Debug Affects semantics
+- Debug Affects semantics

-Interface_Name
+- Interface_Name Affects semantics

-Machine_Attribute
+- Machine_Attribute Affects semantics

-Unimplemented_Unit

-Affects legality
+Unimplemented_Unit Affects legality

 Unchecked_Union

 In each of the above cases, it is essential to the purpose of the pragma that this advice not be followed.
 For details see the separate section on implementation defined pragmas.